Porter Flight Status

 What's next

 iOS Live Activities.
-Real-time flight status on the lock screen before passengers open the app.
-I pitched it to Janet Bird, the mobile design lead following handoff.
-She was interested, and told me the team would implement it if they could.
+Real-time flight status on the lock screen, before passengers open the app.
+I pitched this to Janet Bird, the Mobile Design Lead, after handoff.
+She was open to it and said the team would consider it when capacity allowed.